Adam28P/Bamazon/README.md

 <li>How may units of the product would you like to buy?</li>
 </ul>
 </ul>

+   Once the user has placed their order, the application checks if the store has enough of the product to meet the user's request.
+If there isn't enough product, the app will prevent the order from going through.
+However, if the store does have enough of the product, the user's order will be fulfilled.

 <strong><li>bamazonManager.js</li></strong>
 <ul>
 <li>Shows the following menu to the user:</li>